Team Coordinator for the Autism Team

-Required from April 2019 we have an opportunity for a Team Co-ordinator in the Specialist Inclusion Support service Autism Team).
+Required from January 2021 (or earlier) we have an exciting opportunity for a Team Co-ordinator in the Specialist Inclusion Support Service (SISS) Autism Team.

 You will have significant experience of meeting the needs of children and young people with autism, as well as extensive knowledge and understanding of the impact for an individual.
 As a dynamic leader and manager you will be able to coordinate and lead a dedicated team.
 You will also have relevant experience and skills for developing successful relationships with schools, settings, as well as parents, children and other professionals and have worked successfully as part of a team, including multidisciplinary teams.

 You will be expected to travel around the borough of Solihull supporting the children on your caseload.

 You will find that we are an exceptionally supportive service to work for and working with us is both enjoyable and rewarding.